eipm/bridge2ai-redcap/README.md

 ## 🧩 REDCap

 The Bridge2AI-Voice REDCap project ships as a set of importable artifacts — a full Project XML for one-step import, a Data Dictionary CSV, a Code Book, and per-instrument ZIPs for selective use.
-The Project XML has the **English + Spanish (`es-419`) Multi-Language Management (MLM) overlay embedded**; the Data Dictionary CSV and individual instrument ZIPs are single-language by design but are complemented by standalone **MLM exports** — a full-project bundle plus per-instrument `.mlm` files — so you can layer translations onto either import path.
+The Project XML has the **English + Spanish (`es-419`) Multi-Language Management (MLM) overlay embedded**; the Data Dictionary CSV and individual instrument ZIPs are single-language by design but are complemented by standalone **MLM exports** — a full-project bundle (in the Assets table below) plus per-instrument `.mlm` files (in the [Instruments index](docs/REDCap/Instruments.md)) — so you can layer translations onto either import path.

 ### 📦 Assets